22 July 2019

-China’s environmental industry has been developing in leaps and bounds in recent years.
-Investment in water conservancy, environment and public-facilities management amounted to RMB6.86 trillion in 2016, an increase of 23.3% year-on-year, according to statistics.
-Investment in the environmental sector is projected to exceed RMB15 trillion during the 13th Five-Year Plan period (2016-2020), with the focus of industrial development shifting from environmental pollution control to environmental quality improvement.
-Moreover, a large number of environmental projects, such as soil remediation, black smelly river treatment and sponge city construction, will be developed through public-private partnerships (PPP), which will in turn attract trillions of yuan in investment.
+China’s environmental industry has been developing rapidly in recent years.
+Investment in water conservation, environment and public facilities management amounted to RMB8.48 trillion in 2018, an increase of 3.3% year-on-year.
+Investment in the environmental sector is projected to exceed RMB15 trillion during the 13th Five-Year Plan period (2016-2020).
+In addition to this, a large number of environmental projects, such as the decontamination of polluted soil and river sediment and the construction of ‘sponge cities’, will be developed via public-private partnerships (PPPs), which should also attract trillions of yuan in investment.

-The environmental market in China covers the equipment manufacturing and engineering of a wide spectrum of technologies and their related services.
-It includes the provision of equipment and services for environmental pollution control, removal of pollutants, waste treatment, energy conservation, clean production, as well as the collection, safe disposal, recycling and recovery of waste resources.
+The environmental market in China covers the manufacture of equipment for and the engineering of a wide range of technologies and their related services.
+It includes the provision of equipment and services for environmental pollution control, the removal of pollutants, waste treatment, energy conservation and clean production, as well as the collection, safe disposal, recycling and recovery of waste resources.
 It also covers services related to the protection of resources and the natural ecology.

-Equipment produced in China for environmental protection is mainly for the prevention and treatment of water and air pollution.
-Other China-made equipment includes devices for the disposal and recycling of solid waste, noise control, prevention of pollution from radioactive and electromagnetic waves, and environmental monitoring.
+- Equipment produced in China for environmental protection is mainly used for the prevention and treatment of water and air pollution.
+Other Chinese-made equipment includes devices for the disposal and recycling of solid waste, noise control, the prevention of pollution from radioactive and electromagnetic waves, and environmental monitoring.

-The environmental services offered in China are largely in the areas of design and construction of environmental engineering projects, as well as the operation of treatment facilities.
-Other service areas include research and development of environmental technologies, environmental monitoring, and environmental consultancy services.
+- The environmental services offered in China mostly involve the design and construction of environmental engineering projects, and the operation of treatment facilities.
+Other service areas include the research and development of environmental technologies, environmental monitoring, and environmental consultancy services.

-China also stresses the integrated utilisation of waste resources and their recovery, utilisation and renewal.
-Industry players focus on key businesses such as solid waste.
-The area mainly covers the integrated development and utilisation of intergrown and associated ores in the mining process; solid waste, wastewater, waste gases, residual heat and residual pressure generated in the production processes; as well as the recovery, utilisation and renewal of various kinds of waste resources generated in the course of production and consumption by different quarters of society.
+- Another environmental activity that is important in China is the integrated utilisation of waste resources and their recovery, utilisation and renewal.
+Industry players focus on key businesses such as solid waste, mainly covering the integrated development and utilisation of intergrown and associated ores in the mining process; solid waste, wastewater, waste gases, residual heat and residual pressure generated in the production processes; and the recovery, utilisation and renewal of various kinds of waste resources generated in the course of production and consumption.

-Some industry players provide natural ecology protection services, including measures to protect the natural ecological environment from damage or to restore the impaired ecological environment.
-Special efforts are put into the protection of natural resources (e.g. forests), vegetation conservation works to address the water and soil-erosion issue, prevention of desertification, cultivation of grassland and building of eco-agriculture.
+- Some industry players provide natural ecology protection services, including measures to protect the natural ecological environment or to restore and repair it from damage.
+Special efforts are put into the protection of natural resources (e.g. forests), vegetation conservation works aimed at combating soil erosion, the prevention of desertification, cultivation of grassland and the development of eco-agriculture.

-Figures released by China’s Ministry of Environmental Protection show that in 2015, the total nationwide emissions of pollutants, namely COD (chemical oxygen demand), ammonia nitrogen, sulphur dioxide and nitrogen oxides, decreased by 3.1%, 3.6%, 5.8% and 10.9%, respectively.
-However, the country’s extensive economic development has resulted in serious environmental pollution and the concomitant economic cost and social problems have aroused great concerns from the government and the public.
-The demand for cost-effective solutions is therefore very keen on the mainland, forming a huge market for environmental protection service providers.
+Figures released by the Ministry of Ecology and Environment (MEE) (formerly the Ministry of Environmental Protection, or MEP) show that in 2018, the total nationwide COD (Chemical Oxygen Demand) and emissions of ammonia nitrogen, sulphur dioxide and nitrogen oxides decreased by 3.1%, 2.7%, 6.7% and 4.9% respectively.
+However, the country’s extensive economic development has resulted in serious environmental pollution and the resulting economic and social cost is of great concern to both the government and the general public.
+There is therefore a growing demand in mainland China for cost-effective solutions to this problem, which has created a huge market for environmental protection service providers.

-In 2015, total investment in treating environmental pollution nationwide reached RMB880.33 billion, down 8% from 2014 and accounting for 1.3% of GDP.
-Of this, RMB494.68 billion was invested in urban environmental infrastructure, RMB77.37 billion in treating contaminant sources of old industries, and RMB305.88 billion in environmental protection inspection and acceptance of construction projects.
+In 2017, total investment in treating environmental pollution nationwide reached RMB954 billion, up 3.5% from 2016, and accounted for 1.2% of GDP.
+Of this, RMB68.16 billion was invested in treating sources of industrial contamination and RMB44.63 billion went towards treating air pollution.

-The new Environmental Protection Law, which came into effect on 1 January 2015, aims to tackle environmental pollution issues, including authorising environmental protection departments to seize, impound or close facilities that cause serious environmental pollution, and to order units emitting excessive pollutants to limit or cease production for rectification, as well as imposing heavier penalties and punishments on non-compliance.
+The Environmental Protection Law, which came into effect on 1 January 2015, authorises environmental protection departments to seize, impound or close facilities that cause serious environmental pollution.
+It also allows them to order entities discharging excessive levels of pollutants to limit or cease production in order to rectify the problem.
+Penalties and punishments for non-compliance have been made heavier.

-The recovery and treatment of waste electronic products is also one of the businesses under development.
+The recovery and treatment of waste electronic products is also being improved.
 The Regulations for the Administration of the Recovery and Disposal of Waste Electrical and Electronic Products (China WEEE) came into force on 1 January 2011.
-Five types of waste/used electronic products, including televisions, refrigerators, washing machines, air conditioners and computers, are included in the First Product Catalogue of China WEEE.
-Subsequently, the 2014 edition of the WEEE Catalogue increased the number of types of waste electronic products to 14 by adding items including printers, mobile phones and telephones.
-This new catalogue, in force since 1 March 2016, aims to bolster the recovery and administration of waste electronic products.
+Five types of waste/used electronic products - televisions, refrigerators, washing machines, air conditioners and computers - were included in the First Product Catalogue of China WEEE.
+The 2014 edition of the WEEE Catalogue increased the number of types of waste electronic products to 14 by adding items such as printers, mobile phones and telephones.
+This new catalogue, in force since 1 March 2016, aims to boost the recovery and control of waste electronic products.

-The China Environmental Labelling Programme is a voluntary product certification labelling scheme administered by the Ministry of Environmental Protection.
-Products carrying this label comply with specific environmental requirements on their design, production, usage, handling and disposal, and have such environmental advantages as low toxicity, low hazard and resource conservation over similar products.
-With green consumerism on the rise, certified products are increasingly in demand, prompting more manufacturers to apply for environmental labels for their products that have passed relevant tests.
+The China Environmental Labelling Programme is a voluntary product certification labelling scheme administered by the MEE.
+Products carrying this label comply with specific environmental requirements regarding their design, production, usage, handling and disposal, and have environmental advantages over similar products such as low toxicity, low hazard and resource conservation.
+With green consumerism on the rise, certified products are increasingly in demand, prompting more manufacturers to apply for environmental labels for their products.

 II.
 Market Competition

-Meanwhile, multinational companies have been actively pursuing the China market through exports of their products, technology transfer or the establishment of joint ventures with local entities.
+Meanwhile, multinational companies have been actively pursuing the Chinese market through exports of their products, technology transfer and the establishment of joint ventures with local businesses.
 The majority of the processing equipment used in China is imported from overseas.
-A case in point is Stuttgart University of Germany, which joined hands with Wuhan Iron and Steel Corp and China Ecotek Corporation of Taiwan to set up Wuhan Huade Environmental Engineering & Technologies Co Ltd in 2003.
-It aims to provide environmental solutions in wastewater, air pollution, solid-waste treatment, energy from waste and advanced biological technologies.
-At the same time, the French Veolia Environmental Services Group has established an office in China to offer special waste, wastewater treatment and other environmental services, as well as the management of water resources.
+One example of overseas involvement in China’s environmental industry is the partnership between France’s Suez Group and NWS Holdings of China, to provide services in hazardous waste incineration and wastewater treatment.
+Another example is the Veolia Group of France, which has established an office in China to offer environmental services by harnessing technology.